Mezzo social work: a comprehensive guide

 Licensed master social worker (LMSW)

 The first step to an LMSW license is to complete an accredited master’s degree in social work program and to then pass the LMSW exam.
-Typically, post-degree experience is not required to become an LMSW.
+Typically, post-degree experience is not required.

 Advanced generalist